Tweet deletion tools have become popular as users look for ways to clean up their social media history.

 Many deletion tools process data on remote servers.

-This can involve uploading tweet archives or storing login tokens temporarily.
+This can involve uploading exported account data or storing login tokens temporarily.

 Local Tweet Deletion Tools